 Definition

-Social engineering is an attack method designed to manipulate individuals into divulging confidential information or performing undesirable actions.
-Attackers use psychological manipulation techniques to deceive their victims, exploiting their trust or curiosity, for example.
+Social engineering attacks are attacks that aim to manipulate individuals into disclosing confidential information or performing unwanted actions.
+Attackers use psychological manipulation techniques to deceive their victims, for example, by exploiting their trust or curiosity.

 Examples of attacks

 Social engineering attacks can take many forms.
-This can include sending e-mails or messages containing malicious links or infected attachments, creating fake websites or social networking profiles, or using persuasion techniques to convince victims to make money transfers or divulge sensitive information.
+This can include sending emails or messages containing malicious links or infected attachments, creating fake websites or social media profiles, or using persuasion techniques to convince victims to make money transfers or disclose sensitive information.

 Tips to protect yourself

-To guard against social engineering attacks, it's essential to be vigilant and not trust strangers online.
-It's important to check emails or messages from unknown sources carefully, not to click on links or download suspicious attachments, and not to divulge confidential information without proper verification.
-It is also advisable to make employees aware of these types of attacks, and to put in place clear security policies to monitor them.
+To protect yourself against social engineering attacks, it's essential to be vigilant and not trust strangers online.
+It's important to carefully check emails or messages from unknown sources, avoid clicking on suspicious links or downloading attachments, and avoid disclosing confidential information without proper verification.
+It's also recommended to raise employee awareness about these types of attacks and implement clear security policies to monitor them.

-In conclusion, it is crucial to be aware of the different attack techniques used by cybercriminals in order to protect yourself effectively.
-By following the appropriate security advice, reinforcing system security and making users aware of the potential risks, it is possible to considerably reduce the chances of becoming a victim of cyber attacks.
-Vigilance and the implementation of good security practices remain the best ways to protect yourself in an increasingly complex and threatening digital environment.
+In conclusion, it's crucial to understand the various attack techniques used by cybercriminals in order to effectively protect yourself.
+By following appropriate security advice, strengthening system security, and educating users about potential risks, you can significantly reduce your chances of becoming a victim of cyberattacks.
+Vigilance and good security practices remain the best ways to protect yourself in an increasingly complex and threatening digital environment.